michalk-k/Home-Assistant-TimscaleDB/timeseries.md

       - sensor.*cpu_percent
 ```

 Most sensors are provided by Glances.
-The glob patterns capture additional CPU and memory usage metrics for each Docker container.
+The glob patterns capture CPU and memory sensors for each HA add-on.
+These sensors are often disabled by default, waiting for you to enable them.

 With this data in place, we can build dashboards like this:
 ![Dashbaord](./images/grafana_hw_dashboard.png)